-The 2018 season will be Alan's fifth season with the Sea Dogs and ninth in professional sports.
+The 2019 season will be Alan's sixth season with the Sea Dogs and ninth in professional sports.
 Alan got his start in the industry as a public and community relations intern with the Maine Red Claws, where he spent four seasons.
 At the end of his second season with the Red Claws, he came on board with the Sea Dogs as the guest services representative, a job he enjoyed for two seasons before transitioning into the ticket office in the coordinator role.
 Alan is entering his second season as the ticket office coordinator and still loving every minute that he spends at Hadlock Field… even in the off-season.